awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-2/fargate_service.md

 ```

-Note the capacity provider strategy used for this service.
-It provides a weight of 3 to FARGATE and 1 to FARGATE_SPOT capacity provider.
-This strategy overrides the default capacity provider strategy which is set to FARGATE capacity provider.
+Note that we override the default cluster capacity provider strategy with a custom strategy for this service.
+The custom strategy sets a weight of 3 to FARGATE and 1 to FARGATE_SPOT capacity provider.

-That means ECS schedules splits the total tasks (4 in this case) in 3:1 ratio between FARGATE and FARGATE_SPOT Capacity providers.
+That means ECS splits the total tasks (4 in this case) in 3:1 ratio between FARGATE and FARGATE_SPOT capacity providers.

-But how do you verify if ECS really scheduled the tasks as per the weights specificed for FARAGTE and FARGATE_SPOT?
+But how do you verify if the tasks spread on FARAGTE and FARGATE_SPOT in accordance with the custom strategy?

-Run the below command to see how tasks are distributed across the Capacity Providers.
+Run the below command to see how tasks spread across both capacity providers.

 ```
 export cluster_name=EcsSpotWorkshop